 STOP PRESS: Tragically, the Sugar Pine forest was burnt in the horror bushfire season of 2019/20.
 The Sugar Pine walk has been closed pending removal of the trees which are a danger to visitors.
 I hope this glimpse into my past experience inspires readers to get out there NOW and explore Australia while you can.
 Don’t leave it – tomorrow may be too late.

 Sugar Pine Walk or Portal?

 I’m convinced the Bago State Forest has a portal into another world.
 Or at the very least, to a parallel universe …

-A few hundred metres down Kopsons Road, off the main road between Batlow and Laurel Hill on the South West Slopes of the New South Wales High country, and you’re already in a part of Australia that doesn’t look anything like anywhere else in Australia.
+Travel a few hundred metres down Kopsons Road, off the main road between Batlow and Laurel Hill on the South West Slopes of the New South Wales High country.
+There you’ll find yourself in a part of Australia that doesn’t look anything like anywhere else in Australia.

 Then take just a few steps into the forest – and the world as you know it disappears …